abienvenu/Kyela/README.md

 * formnovalidate is not valid HTML ?
 * l18n for error messages
 * Ability to add MOTD below and/or above the table
-* Add unicity constraint for (event, participant, choice)
 * Ability to use a glyphicon(s) for each choice
 * Comments/Forum
-* A github page that links to kyela.net
 * Make a knpbundles readme

 BUGS